 It was 4 pm when we came out of Ellora.
 I was amazed to see how correct Ilyas was.
-He knew we would get finish in two/three hours.
-May be most of the tourists does.
+He knew we would finish in two/three hours.
+Maybe most of the tourists do.

 Ilyas was playing cards with other drivers when we came in.
 It was a game of 29 going on.
 He was not very surprised to see us.